daxferab/42_miniRT_wip/README.md

   - If t_1 < t_2 < 0, the sphere is behind the camera, it is not considered.
   - If 0 < t_1 < t_2, t_1 indicates the distance from the origin of the ray to the intersection.
   - If t_1 < 0 < t_2, the origin of the ray is inside the sphere.

+### Cylinder equation

+Every point on the surface of the cylinder body is at a constant distance from its projection onto the cylinder's axis.

+$|(x - c) - ((x - c) · a)a| = r$
+$(x - c) · a <= h$

+- x: any point on the cylinder body
+- c: center of the cylinder
+- a: axis of the cylinder
+- r: radius of the cylinder
+- h: half height of the cylinder

+### Intersection of a ray with a cylinder